 There are a number of different types of Iris with a dizzying range of colors, flower forms, and heights.
 The most familiar type is the bearded iris.
 Depending on the type of Iris, they grow from either a rhizome or bulb.
 Dutch Irises are considered bulbous types.

-RHIZOME IRISES – stems grow horizontal just beneath the surface of the soil
+The stems of the rhizome iris grow horizontally just beneath the surface of the soil.

 - Bearded – spring to summer bloomers